 Knife/scissors and chopping board

-150-200g mixed nuts (almonds, pecans, cashews, walnuts, hazelnuts, pistachios – whatever you like!) – roughly chop some/all of these if you’re not going to grind the granola, unless you like them whole
+150-200g mixed nuts (almonds, pecans, cashews, walnuts, hazelnuts, pistachios – whatever you like!) – roughly chop some/all of these, unless you like them whole

 50g mixed seeds (linseed, flaxseed, sunflower seeds, pumpkin seeds, chia seeds* – again, whatever you like)